MicrosoftDocs/sdk-api/sdk-api-src/content/fwpmtypes/ns-fwpmtypes-fwpm_layer0.md

 Schema information for the layer's fields.

-See <a href="https://docs.microsoft.com/windows/desktop/api/fwpmtypes/ns-fwpmtypes-fwpm_field0_">FWPM_FIELD0</a> for more information.
+See [FWPM_FIELD0](https://docs.microsoft.com/windows/desktop/api/fwpmtypes/ns-fwpmtypes-fwpm_field0)a> for more information.

 ### -field defaultSubLayerKey